cwcyau/hdruk-phd-handbook/course_docs/admin.md

 ### How to claim for Research expenses

-As part of your research, you maybe required to pay for access to data, equipment or travel to conferences.
-Students have access to a substantial research fund which is administered by your universities on behalf of HDRUK.
+As part of your research, you may be required to pay for access to data, equipment or travel to conferences.
+Students have access to a substantial research fund which is administered by your universities on behalf of HDR UK.
 The amounts are indicated in your award letter.

-**Research expenses over £3,000 require HDRUK approval**
+**Research expenses over £3,000 require HDR UK approval**

-For research expenses (over £3,000) and any other claims that need to be made direct to HDRUK, students should obtain the HDRUK PhD Programme Director's approval by completing the [HDRUK Expenses form](https://hdruk.box.com/s/0t8q29manclim0p4887k9m1d4rk1v71u) *before* making any claim and ideally before incurring any expenses.
+For research expenses (over £3,000) and any other claims that need to be made direct to HD RUK, students should obtain the HDRUK PhD Programme Director's approval by completing the [HDRUK Expenses form](https://hdruk.box.com/s/0t8q29manclim0p4887k9m1d4rk1v71u) *before* making any claim and ideally before incurring any expenses.

 You should verify with your university that any research expenditure is eligible for a claim *before* making any non-refundable purchases or incurring any costs.
 As Wellcome-funded students you should also check that expenditure complies with [Wellcome expenditure rules](https://wellcome.org/grant-funding/guidance/costs-grantholders-can-claim).

 ## Absence & Sickness

-In the event of sickness or if you are unable to attend any HDRUK training activities, please notify the Administration Team at the earliest opportunity.
+In the event of sickness or if you are unable to attend any HDR UK training activities, please notify the Administration Team at the earliest opportunity.
 The [absence and sickness policy](https://hdruk.box.com/s/z2lguooxhftktjy314fmu5ppv2if7ske) is available via Box.

 ## Leave of absence